photosojourn/go-microservice/README.md

 This is an example Golang microservice that was written with sole purpose of building and testikng CI/CD pipelines.
 Litrally it returns just a string.
 Thats it.

+To over-ride the default message you can get my setting the enviroment variable `GO_MS_MESSAGE`.

 ### AWS CodeBuild specs

 This project also contains two example AWS CodeBuild spec files listed below: